Last Updated on 07/10/2025

 3. Minify Resources

-Reduce the size of CSS, HTML, and JavaScript resources through minification, eliminating redundant or unnecessary data without affecting how the resource is processed by the browser.
+Reduce the size of CSS, HTML, and JavaScript resources through minification, eliminating redundant or unnecessary data without affecting how the browser processes the resource.

 4. Enable Compression